 FLORIDA CAVERNS STATE PARK, FL — Florida is full of caves.
 But unless you’ve got scuba equipment, special certification, and what some might call a death wish, you’ll never get to see most of them.
 Since Florida’s water table is so close to the surface, few of its caves are dry.
 Florida Caverns State Park […]

 MARJORIE RAWLINGS STATE PARK, FL — Marjorie Rawlings’ Cross Creek home remains a page out of one of her novels.
 From the veranda of her rambling Cracker house she wrote such classic Florida stories as The Yearling and Cross Creek.
-Now a state historic site, her home offers a glimpse into the life of one […]
+But it turned out perfectly.
+“When I came to the Creek,” Rawlings wrote, “I knew […]

 FALLING WATERS STATE PARK — For a state with as little elevation as Florida, a 70-foot waterfall is truly unique.
 In fact, it’s more than 10 times higher than the average elevation of the state.
 What’s more strange, it originates at ground level.
 It begins as a small, rather ordinary stream that winds through a forest […]